oss-mirror/isc-bind9/bin/check/named-checkzone.rst

 ``-o filename``
    This option writes the zone output to ``filename``.
 If ``filename`` is ``-``, then the zone output is written to standard output.
-This is mandatory for ``named-compilezone``.

 ``-r mode``
    This option checks for records that are treated as different by DNSSEC but are